YuelinXin/C_Project_2/README.md

 # Game of Life (Using C & SDL2)

 ### Intro 📓
-> This repo is a C implementation of the famous cellur automaton Conway's Game of Life.
-It uses SDL2 library to visualize the game.
+This repo is a C implementation of the famous cellur automaton Conway's Game of Life.
+It uses the SDL2 library to visualize the game.

 ### URL of this repo 🌐
 > [**YuelinXin**/GameOfLife](https://github.com/YuelinXin/GameOfLife)